About the Survey Builder

 File Size Warning

-If your survey exceeds 10MB, you will get a warning in red at the top of the survey editor.
+If your survey exceeds 10MB, you will get a warning in red at the top of the survey builder.
 It reads: “This survey file size is getting too large and could cause performance problems.
 Consider making changes to reduce its size.”

 This warning will not prevent you from making more edits.
 It is meant to caution you against making a survey too large.